 CHRIS WANNAGROW: I disagree.
-I believe that the Bible is clear that growing in our manifest sanctification should be a priority for all of us.
+I believe that the Bible is clear that growing in our manifest sanctification should be a priority for all of us, given the perfect righteousness and sanctification we already have in/by/through Christ Jesus.
 There are multiple passages in the Bible that evidence….

 PAT PERFIKASIS: Stop right there; I’m telling you, there is no such thing as “manifest sanctification.”
 You will not find any such language in Scripture.
 God clearly says in…